 In addition to meeting the computer and Internet technical requirements for online programs, some schools may require students studying electronic engineering technology to purchase an electronic calculator capable of handling functions.
 Additional software may be needed for specific courses.

 The coursework in this associate's degree program covers multiple areas involved in electronic engineering technology including programming, alternating current (AC) circuits, direct current (DC) circuits and physics.
 General education courses - in subjects such as English, algebra, the social sciences and humanities - are required as well.

 This course introduces students to the computer programming language known as C. They learn about the functions, syntax and semantics of the language, in addition to how it is used for programming.

 Students are taught about the kinds of circuits and related theoretical laws.
 Electrical voltage, currents, power and magnetism, are among the areas of focus in the course.

 This course covers multiple topics related to electronics.
 Students learn about semiconductor devices, transistors and circuit analysis, among others.

 The course helps students develop technical communication skills needed to work in electronic engineering technology.
 They obtain practice in writing reports and proposals, in addition to learning how to present technical data.

 Graduates with this associate's degree may obtain employment as a technician with electronic engineering firms, electronic component producers and other private businesses in the industry.
 Some electronic engineering technicians work in government positions as well.
-According to the U.S. Bureau of Labor Statistics (BLS), these technicians earned an average wage of $57,240 annually during May 2011 (www.bls.gov).
-The BLS reported, however, that employment growth in this occupation would increase by only two percent during the 2010-2020 decade.
+According to the U.S. Bureau of Labor Statistics (BLS), these technicians earned an average annual wage of $65,050 in May 2018 (www.bls.gov).
+The BLS predicts a little or no change in employment in this field during the 2018-2028 decade.
 This is partly due to the fact that companies overseas are major competitors in electronic design and production.